Ionizing photon production of Population III stars: effects of rotation, convection, and initial mass function: Results

 \subsection{Initial Mass Function: Evolution of ionizing photon production}

-Now we investigate the time evolution of the photons produced by a population of Pop~III stars.
-The results of this are shown for the Salpeter and SB13 IMFs in \Cref{fig:Nphot_timeevol}, for non-rotating stars with $\alpha_{ov}\!=\!0.1$.
-At each time from 1-20\,Myr after formation, the total ionizing photons produced ($\Npop$) as a function of $\mmax$ are shown for the Salpeter IMF (upper panels) and SB13 (lower panels).
-Similarly to \Cref{fig:CumulativeNphot}, $\mmax$ refers to the maximum initial mass in the population (see \cref{eq:Npop}), meaning that where $\mmax\!=\!9\,\msun$ the number of ionizing photons is the number produced by only the 9$\,\msun$ stars in the population by time $t$ since the starburst, while $\mmax\!=\!120\,\msun$ indicates that all stars in the population are included, assuming our minimum and maximum masses of 9$\,\msun$ and 120$\,\msun$ respectively.
-Therefore, the rightmost point in each panel of \Cref{fig:Nphot_timeevol} represents the total ionizing photons produced by the population by time $t$ since the starburst when these stars formed.
-In the case of the SB13 IMF we note that the total photons produced by the population (assuming $\mmax\!=\!120\,\msun$) changes little after 4\,Myr, having produced 93\% of H photons by this time.
+Now we investigate the time evolution of the ionizing photons produced by a population of Pop~III stars.
+The results of this are shown for IMF slopes $-1\leq\alpha\leq2.35$ in \Cref{fig:Nphot_timeevol}, for non-rotating stars with convective overshooting $\alpha_{ov}\!=\!0.1$.
+At each time, $t$, from 1-20\,Myr after formation, the total ionizing photons produced ($\Npop$) are shown, where the time considered is the time since the starburst when the population with total stellar mass $\mathrm{M_{tot}=10^6\,\msun}$ formed.
+The mass range here is $9\,\msun\!\leq\!\mini\!\leq\!120\,\msun$, thus at 20$\,$Myr the population has produced its total ionizing photons.
+Therefore, the rightmost point in each panel of \Cref{fig:Nphot_timeevol} represents the total ionizing photons produced by the population, over the full lifetimes of each star within the population.
+In the case of the SB13 IMF ($\alpha\!=\!0.17$) we note that the total H ionizing photons produced by the population changes little after 4\,Myr, having produced 93\% of its H ionizing photons by this time.
 This is because a population with IMF slope $\alpha\!=\!0.17$ is dominated by massive stars with lifetimes of only a few million years.
-On the other hand, we see a more gradual evolution in total photons produced by the Salpeter IMF population, with 60\% of H photons produced in the first 4\,Myr, and 94\% of H photons produced by 10\,Myr.
-It is also clear from \Cref{fig:Nphot_timeevol} that the higher the maximum initial mass of the population $\mmax$, the faster the ionizing photon production, which is expected given that more massive models have shorter lifetimes.
-This demonstrates that the chosen IMF and maximum initial mass of the population could have an important impact on the reionization timescale, with more top heavy IMFs potentially resulting in an earlier end to the reionization epoch.
+On the other hand, we see a more gradual evolution in total H ionizing photons produced by the Salpeter IMF ($\alpha\!=\!2.35$) population, with 60\% of H ionizing photons produced in the first 4\,Myr, and 94\% of H ionizing photons produced by 10\,Myr.
+It is clear from \Cref{fig:Nphot_timeevol} that the lower the IMF slope $\alpha$, the faster the ionizing photon production, which is expected given that more massive models have shorter lifetimes.
+This demonstrates that the chosen IMF of the population could have an important impact on the reionization timescale, with more top-heavy IMFs potentially resulting in an earlier end to the reionization epoch.